xinyumz/strapi-starter-project/docs/DEVELOPER_GUIDE.md

 - **Code Examples** - Existing processor implementations
 - **Development Team** - For architecture and design questions
 - **Community** - Strapi Discord/Forum for general Strapi questions

----

-**This development environment provides everything needed to understand, modify, and extend the multilingual CMS platform.
-The modular architecture makes it easy to add new features while maintaining the professional standards established in the existing codebase.
-Using yarn as the preferred package manager ensures consistent dependency management and optimal development experience.**